Goldwin Smith: Imperialism

 Smith identified as an anti-imperialist, describing himself as "anti-Imperialistic to the core".
-Despite this, he admired aspects of the British Empire; speaking on the topic of British rule in India, Smith claimed that "it is the noblest the world has seen...
+Despite this, he admired aspects of the British Empire; speaking on the topic of British rule in India, Smith claimed that "it is the noblest the world has seen. ...
 Never had there been such an attempt to make conquest the servant of civilization.
 About keeping India there is no question.
 England has a real duty there."
 Smith remained resolutely opposed to Britain granting more representative government to India, expressing fear that this would lead to a "murderous anarchy."

-When the Second Boer War (1899-1902) broke out, Smith published several articles in the Canadian press and a book In The Court of History: An Apology of Canadians Opposed to the Boer War (1902) expressing his opposition to the war.
+When the Second Boer War (1899–1902) broke out, Smith published several articles in the Canadian press and a book In The Court of History: An Apology of Canadians Opposed to the Boer War (1902) expressing his opposition to the war.
 Arguing against British involvement in the war on pacifist grounds, Smith's views were uncommon among the English Canadian community of the period.
 Smith published another anti-imperialist work in 1902, Commonwealth or Empire?, arguing against the United States assuming an imperialistic foreign policy in the aftermath of its victory in the Spanish–American War.

 Antisemitism

-Smith held strong anti-Semitic views.
+Smith held strong antisemitic views.
 Described by McMaster University professor Alan Mendelson as "the most vicious anti-Semite in the English-speaking world", Smith referred to Jews as "parasites" who absorb "the wealth of the community without adding to it".
 Research by Glenn C. Altschuler and Isaac Kramnick has studied Smith's writings on Jews, which claimed that they were responsible for a form of "repulsion" they provoked in others, due to his assertion of their "peculiar character and habits", including a "preoccupation with money-making", which made them "enemies of civilization".
 He also denigrated brit milah, a Jewish ritual of circumcision, as a "barborous rite", and proposed either culturally assimilating Jews or deporting them to Palestine as a solution to the "Jewish problem".

 Smith wrote that "The Jewish objective has always been the same, since Roman times.
 We regard our race as superior to all humanity, and we do not seek our ultimate union with other races, but our final triumph over them."
 He had a strong influence on William Lyon Mackenzie King and Henri Bourassa.
 He proposed in other writings that Jews and Arabs were of the same race.
 He also believed that Islamic oppression of non-Muslims was for economic factors.
 In December 2020, the Cornell University Board of Trustees voted to remove Smith's name from the honorific titles of twelve professors at Cornell.
 The Board took this action in recognition of Smith's "racist, sexist and anti-Semitic" views.
 The Board declined to rename Goldwin Smith Hall.